bertspaan/s3-photo/README.md

 # s3-photo

 Uploads photos (JPEG files) to S3, and generates thumbnails.
-Expects one command line argument:
+Expects one or more command line arguments:

 - path to single photo, or
-- path to single directory containing photos.
+- path to directory containing photos.

 Installation: